anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Don't compromise yourself.
-You are all you've got.
+Quote: There is only one way to happiness and that is to cease worrying about things which are beyond the power of our will.

-By: Janis Joplin
+By: Epictetus